 There is not a single treatment for anxiety that will fit every situation or dog.
 Anxious dogs also are commonly misdiagnosed which can be frustrating because you can’t focus on healing the root issue.
 These dogs are often labeled as being dominant, stubborn, or hyper.
 But really, it’s an anxious response to their environment.

 Vets and behavioral specialists may want to prescribe a treatment plan of behavior modification and anti-anxiety drugs.
 Behavior modification is a great idea and can help but you must be consistent, and every member of the household needs to be on the same page with the training program.
-Anti-anxiety meds can also help but you need to be aware of the long-term and short-term side effects and have a plan to get your dog off the medication because using these medications long-term can be very harmful to your pet’s health.

 One of the best strategies we can recommend is to incorporate a high-quality CBD oil or hemp oil into the regimen.
 Research is already showing that these oils are safe, effective and non-toxic for use on a variety of different health issues, mental issues, and wellness issues.
 These oils are only going to help your dog, not hurt them.
 These oils are known to produce strong anti-anxiety effects and will help stress-induced anxiety, OCD or obsessive behaviors, as well as generalized anxiety.
 The cannabinoids in the oil will go in and work naturally with the bodies endocannabinoid system to stimulate the production of serotonin which is the bodies natural feel-good hormone, as well as stimulate the natural systems of the body to work the way they should be working as well as promote neurogenesis in the part of the brain that plays a key role in controlling cognition and forming memories called the hippocampus.

 So, you may be asking how to properly dose your dog if you are going to try CBD or hemp oil to help them calm down and not be so anxious.
 Remember, they require less than a human does, though they will react very similarly to the way humans do.
-Just like with any treatment or medication you want to get the dose right and not over or under dose them.
+Just like with any treatment you want to get the dose right and not over or under dose them.
 Always tell your veterinarian everything you are giving your dog and in what quantities and work closely with them to come up with a treatment plan that is right for you and your situation.
 These are just suggestions and instructions based upon what we have seen work dozens of times.
 Check with your vet if you have more questions.
 We should also note, however, that these oils are generally seen as safe, non-toxic and incapable of causing an overdose.
 It has also been very well tolerated and is not known to produce any side effects.
 We would always suggest though that you proceed with caution and monitor your dog to see how your individual dog is going to react.

 These oils generally come in tincture/drop form and will be administered either mixed in your dog’s food or under their tongue.
 You may want to start by mixing it with food because most of the oils are bitter and so chances are your dog is not going to be a willing participant if you try to put it in their mouth and under their tongue.
 Experiment with it and see what works best for you.